E-scooters

 • other considerations relevant to the use of e-scooters in the municipality

-We will use the information gathered from municipalities during the pilot to help determine if e-scooters will be allowed permanently in Ontario and if so, what the rules will be regarding their operation.
+We will use the information from municipalities to decide if e-scooters will be allowed permanently in Ontario.
+If they are, we will set rules about using them.

 Municipalities

-The municipal guidelines outline best practices for municipalities participating in the pilot program.
+• follow municipal guidelines that outline best practices for the program

 Requirements